Astral Weeks: Legacy and influence

 The critical recognition and renown of Astral Weeks came to overshadow Morrison's subsequent work, as well as Morrison himself.
 According to biographer Johnny Rogan, his recording career was "all too often crystallized in a single moment.
 Like the Beach Boys' Pet Sounds, Astral Weeks was perceived as a one-off whose critical standing allowed little discussion for other equally fascinating musical forays that followed."
 Morrison felt annoyed by the retrospective acclaim and claims about the record's significance.
 In agreement with Logan's original criticism, he later said he should have "changed the arrangements because the arrangements are too samey ... four or five other songs should have had a change of mood."
 According to Robert Christgau in 1974, "Astral Weeks is still considered unlistenable [sic] obscure by many astute observers".
 Merenstein, on the other hand, still admires the album: "To this day it gives me pain to hear it.
 Pain is the wrong word—I'm so moved by it."
 In 2001, the album was certified gold by the Recording Industry Association of America, having shipped 500,000 copies in the US.
 Music historian Andrew Ford said the album's commercial performance, much like its musical aesthetic, is similar to classical music: "Neither instant nor evanescent: Astral Weeks will sell as many copies this year as it did in 1968 and has every year in between".

-Astral Weeks has appeared in all-time best album polls worldwide, and according to Acclaimed Music, it is the fifteenth-most ranked record in critics' all-time lists.
+Astral Weeks has appeared in all-time best album polls worldwide.
 In 1978, it was voted the fourth best album of all time in Paul Gambaccini's poll of 50 prominent American and English rock critics.
 It was also ranked second greatest by Mojo in 1995, and third by The Times.
 In 2003, it was ranked number 19 by Rolling Stone on their list of the 500 Greatest Albums of All Time, maintaining the rating in a 2012 revision and dropping to number 60 in the 2020 reboot of the list.
 In 1998, it was voted the ninth greatest album of all time in a "Music of the Millennium" poll conducted by HMV, Channel 4 and The Guardian.
 In 2000, Q placed the record at number six on its list of the 100 Greatest British Albums Ever.
 Time included Astral Weeks in its 2006 list of the "All-Time 100 Albums".
 When Astral Weeks was voted the best Irish album of all time in 2009, Niall Stokes wrote in Hot Press, "It's an extraordinary work, packed with marvelously evocative songs that are rooted in Belfast but which deliver a powerful and lasting universal poetic resonance."
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 It ranked number 16 in the 2000 third edition of Colin Larkin's All Time Top 1000 Albums.